kashifm777/chat_multiple_documents/README.md

 This Streamlit application leverages Google's GenerativeAI service (Gemini) to enable users to ask questions and get answers from uploaded PDF documents.

+## Run on Streamlit

+You can run this app on Streamlit Server: [Chat with Multiple PDF](https://chat-multiple-documents.streamlit.app)

 ## 1. Features

 - **PDF Upload:** Upload multiple PDF documents for analysis.